Alfresco/docs-alfresco/federation-services/latest/config/index.md

 * **Service URL**: This should be set to : [https://login.microsoftonline.com](https://login.microsoftonline.com/)
 * **Scope**: These are the permissions required to access OneDrive files.
 Multiple permissions are separated by a space.
 Default scope: user.read files.readwrite.all
-* **Tenant**: The directory tenant the application plans to operate against, in GUID or domain-name format. **Note**: When accessing a personal drive replace the guid with the word "common".
+* **Tenant**: The directory tenant the application plans to operate against, in GUID or domain-name format.

+> **Note:** When accessing a personal drive replace the GUID with the word "common".

 * **Client ID**: The client id of the application.
 * **Client Secret**: The client secret for the application.